jnozzi/cocoadev.com/markdown/CoreDataOrphanRecords.md

 ----

-It is set to Cascade for the Vehicle -> General/VehiclePIcture direction.
+It is set to Cascade for the Vehicle -> VehiclePIcture direction.
 Setting the inverse relationship (Picture -> Vehicle) to nullify or cascade appears to cause no difference in behavior.
 Having it cascade in child->parent direction doesn't seem to make sense any way.
 I gotta believe I'm just missing something stupid somewhere along the line.

 ----

 Well, yep...
 I was overlooking something.
-I felt like it had something to do with Interface Builder, and sure enough... in the Binding (apple-4) dialog under the General/ContentSet section, the "Deletes Objects on Remove" behavior check box was NOT clicked.
+I felt like it had something to do with Interface Builder, and sure enough... in the Binding (apple-4) dialog under the ContentSet section, the "Deletes Objects on Remove" behavior check box was NOT clicked.
 Clicking this then rerunning all my tests showed proper activity.
 Thing is...
 I'm not sure why that isn't ON by default.
 Ah well, another mystery solved, and another hours of research, testing and fooling around with it can now be put to bed.
 Sheesh!

 Thanks again.